 The coronavirus crisis has highlighted both positive and negative aspects of digitalisation.
 The availability of telework, online education, e-commerce and videoconferencing has strengthened our societies’ resilience to disruptions in human movement.
 But these technologies have also deepened inequalities: people with few digital skills, including elderly people, and school children from poor and vulnerable families are among the groups being left behind.
 Some innovations, such as bossware, e-proctoring and digital quarantine surveillance, erode the right to privacy.

 The smart city should therefore not be an end in itself.
 A smart city is only really smart if data collection and artificial intelligence are steered by values.
 The values of democracy, connectedness, human dignity, privacy, sustainability and equality should be put at the heart of smart cities.
 (1)

 For the European Greens, the following elements are key features of responsible smart cities:

 - A smart city sets clear, values-based design requirements for technology.
-These include open source, interoperability, security, privacy, user-friendliness, accountability, energy efficiency, circularity and the involvement of all stakeholders in an inclusive and gender-sensitive process.
+These include open source, interoperability, security, privacy, user-friendliness, accountability, energy efficiency, data frugality, circularity and the involvement of all stakeholders in an inclusive and gender-sensitive process.

 - A smart city uses technology to connect and empower people.
 It supports citizen sensing: citizens taking their own measurements around their living environments in order to denounce problems like air pollution, for instance.
 It promotes new urban commons, such as cooperative platforms that permit the pooling and sharing of clean energy and vehicles.